 For the record, I want everyone to understand that I am not enamoured of the nuclear industry.
-It is a blight on our society that garnishes an outrageous amount attention, but is really vastly overrated in terms of the economic activity and benefit that it actually generates.
+It is a blight on our society that garnishes an outrageous amount attention.
+It is vastly overrated in terms of the economic activity and benefit that it actually generates.
 But that is not why I am supporting the idea of a nuclear waste storage facility in South Australia.

 The Australian Labor Party played a much larger role in the development of the nuclear industry than perhaps we may have realised.
 In 1946 there was a movement in the UN to ban development of atomic bombs.
-As Minister for External Affairs, later President of the UN, Doc Evatt was warned by leading scientists, Mark Oliphant among them, there was good reason to support a ban.
+As Minister for External Affairs, later President of the UN, Doc Evatt was warned by leading scientists there was good reason to support a ban.
 Evatt refused and with that refusal, the main reason for the development of the nuclear industry was assured.
-If Evatt had supported the ban, I suspect a lot of other small nations would also have supported it and that didn’t happen.
+[If Evatt had supported the ban, I suspect a lot of other small nations would also have supported it and that didn’t happen.
 As well, it is likely we would be having a very different discussion today; the nuclear industry would have been stunted for many years.]
 Worse, Evatt later supported the possibility of joint development of nuclear capacity with England.
 As the first President of the Atomic Energy Commission, Evatt was actually a serious promoter of things nuclear.

 Be all that as it may, the essential thing here is that it is not likely that too many people bothered to concern themselves with the consequences of the decisions that built the nuclear industry.
 They didn’t have to; they likely thought that the industry will take care of those issues, or they did not understand the real effects we are now arguing about.
 Given the general attitudes towards the environment at the time, this is not so unbelievable.
 But, it has left a mess; a mess that cannot be covered up or ignored and is just not that easy to clean up.